SanghyukChun/SC_SI/README.md

 Python implementation of SC_SI (Subspace Clustering with Scalable and Iterative Algorithm).
 SC_SI solves multiple R-PCA (Robust PCA) problem to clustering.

+The algorithm is proposed at my master thesis

+`Scalable Iterative Algorithm for Robust Subspace Clustering: Convergence and Initialization`

 You can check full paper in the link: http://library.kaist.ac.kr/mobile/book/view.do?bibCtrlNo=649637

 ## Usage